bsmith89/StrainFacts-manuscript/doc/submission.md

 tools at a p<0.05 (\*) or p<0.001 (\*\*) significance threshold by Wilcoxon
 signed-rank test.
 ](fig/benchmarks_figure.dpi200.png){#fig:accuracy}

+To expand our performance comparison to a second tool designed for strain inference, we also ran MixtureS on a subset of these simulations.
+MixtureS estimates strain genotype and relative abundance on each metagenotype individually, and therefore does not leverage variation in strain abundance across samples.
+We found that it performed poorly on our benchmarks (see Supplementary [@Fig:accuracy-with-mixtureS]).

 Overall, these results suggest that StrainFacts is capable of state-of-the-art performance with respect to several different scientific objectives in a